Lilac Everything

 Lilac Everything (subtitled A Project By Emma Louise) is the third studio album by Australian recording artist Emma Louise, released on 14 September 2018.
+The album peaked at number 143 on the ARIA Charts.

 Lilac Everything was written by Emma Louise during a visit to Mexico and recorded at Bear Creek Studio in Seattle with Tobias Jesso Jr. The album marks Jesso's first time working as a producer.

 During the final moments of recording, Emma Louise asked Jesso to dramatically pitch all of her vocals down with Emma Louise saying "It was honestly the most relieving decision I've ever made, musically.
 It just felt so right.
 I didn't even have to think about it.
 It made the album swell.
 It expanded.
 I think, creatively, I was able to do whatever I wanted."

 Emma Louise toured the album across Australia in September 2019.

 At the AIR Awards of 2019, the album was nominated for Best Independent Album.

 Singles

 "Wish You Well" was released as the lead single on 15 June 2018, the same day as the album was announced.
 The song was described as "dramatic" by Amnplify and "bold" by ABC.

 "Mexico" was released on 22 July 2018 as the album's second single.
 The track shares the same title as the birthplace for the album.

 "Falling Apart" was released on 27 August 2018, complete with a live video.
 Emma Louise said "'Falling Apart' was the last song I wrote for the album.
 I was having a lot of conflicting feelings and went to a friend's party.
 I arrived too early and they had a piano.
 I wrote the song and then left before anyone arrived."